 Gould

 The community is located on State Highway 14, southeast of Walden in North Park.
 The community is situated in the valley of the Middle Fork of the Michigan River between Owl Mountain and Gould Mountain.
 The landscape is a patchwork of wetlands, pine forest, aspen groves, and sagebrush.
 A tavern, campgrounds, community center, and several other businesses cater to local residents, campers and sportsmen.
 The largest public attraction is the Colorado State Forest Headquarters and Moose Visitor Center.
 A post office called Gould was established in 1937, and remained in operation until 1973.
-I am unable to find any references to the population of Gould, however it is believed to have peaked with just under 300 people in 1949.

 History